 - Performance artist and activist Lois Weaver

-The project sought to challenge ageist attitudes that, being old, residents would not enjoy up-to-date performing arts work, and to provide care home residents with access to top level arts experiences, even if they are physically or mentally frail.
+Partnering with national care home provider Anchor, the project sought to challenge ageist attitudes that, being older, residents would not enjoy up-to-date performing arts, and provide care homes with access to top-level arts experiences.

 This creative partnership will not only bring enjoyment and new experiences, both within the care homes and in the wider community, but it will also provide our care staff with specialist knowledge and training.
 We hope this project will create a legacy of understanding about the delivery of the arts within a care setting, expelling the myth of what older people can achieve.

 During the residency of between 3 – 6 months, artists and performers ran activities with residents, their families and care home staff, working together to create new artworks and performance.

 We aimed to channel the colour and excitement of the arts into care homes, tapping into older people’s creative energies and talents, to make and present new artworks and performances, both for the care home community and a much wider audience.